instill-ai/models/README.md

 ### 4. Build your model

-Follow the steps in [Build Your Model Documentation](https://www.instill.tech/docs/model/create/build), and remember to install the python-sdk version according to the compatibility matrix in each model's README.
+Follow the steps on the [Build Model Image](https://www.instill.tech/docs/model/create/build) page, and remember to install the `python-sdk` version according to the compatibility matrix in each model's README.

 ### 5. Push and deploy your model